PRX/Porter/README.md

 ### Transcribe

 `Transcribe` tasks use [Amazon Transcribe](https://aws.amazon.com/transcribe/) speech-to-text functionality to generate transcriptions from audio and video files.
 The source file must be an mp3, mp4, wav, ogg, amr, webm or flac file for transcriptions to work.
 The `LanguageCode` property is required.
-The destination property is required, and the only mode currently supported is `AWS/S3`.
+The `Destination` property is required, and the only mode currently supported is `AWS/S3`.
 The output of this task is a JSON file, and it's recommended that the destination file uses a `.json` extension, though it's not required.

 By default, the `MediaFormat` is set based on the [heuristically-determined](https://www.npmjs.com/package/file-type) file type extension of the source file, which may not match the source file's actual extension.
 For example, an Ogg source file with a `.oga` extension may have a default `MediaFormat` of `ogg`.
 Some common detected `MediaFormat` values are automatically remapped to a valid value, such as `m4a` to `mp4`.
 If necessary, you can override this to a different valid format by setting the optional `MediaFormat` property of the `Task`.